Skip to main content

 We accept highly qualified students with B.A.s in English or Literary Studies from excellent undergraduate institutions.
 The external M.A.
 Program has the same curricular requirements and opportunities as the 4+1 program.
 The external M.A. is designed for students who are enhancing their education for eventual application to a doctoral program.

-We accept up to four courses of graduate work completed at other universities for transfer credit toward the M.A. degree.
+We accept up to two courses of graduate work completed at other universities for transfer credit toward the M.A. degree.
 Although the program is designed to be completed in three semesters, students are permitted to complete it in four semesters.

 The tuition for the program is approximately one-third of undergraduate tuition, not including fees.
 More information on tuition is available on the School of Liberal Arts' Applying to an SLA Graduate Program page.